 The financial limit for the small claims track for many types of claim is currently £10,000.
 A lower limit of £1,000 applies to claims for personal injury and housing disrepair.

-From time to time, the Government of the day has considered whether or not to raise the small claims limit, generally, or specifically for certain types of claim.
+From time to time, the Government of the day has considered whether or not to raise the small claims track limit, generally, or specifically for certain types of claim.
 A number of arguments have been made for and against doing so.
-For example, those in favour of an increase in the limit for personal injury claims have pointed to disproportionately high costs in lower value claims, and have argued that lower value injuries are straightforward for an unrepresented litigant to understand.
-Those against an increase have argued, among other things, that personal injury claims involve complex law and that unrepresented potential claimants could be deterred from making a claim, or accept too low a settlement figure, because of the difficulties involved.
+For example, those in favour of an increase in the limit for personal injury claims have pointed to disproportionately high costs in lower value claims, and have argued that claims in lower value personal injury cases are straightforward for an unrepresented litigant to understand.
+Those against an increase have argued, among other things, that personal injury claims involve complex law, and that unrepresented potential claimants could be deterred from making a claim, or accept too low a settlement figure, because of the difficulties involved.
 They also point to a possible “inequality of arms”.

-The Government is concerned about the number of whiplash claims and the associated costs and about the impact of legal costs on motor insurance premiums.
+The Government has been concerned about the rising cost of motor insurance premiums and sees the number of whiplash claims, and the associated costs, as a contributing factor.
 The 2015 Government consulted on what it referred to as “a package of measures to crack down on minor, exaggerated and fraudulent soft tissue injury (‘whiplash’) claims stemming from road traffic accidents (RTAs)”.

 Commons Briefing papers SN04141